bobharris/skele_waver_scraper/README.md

 # skele_waver_scraper.py
 just dont take my skele

-a dumb python script to see if there is a halloween item X that you want. selenium firefox geckodriver
+a dumb? python script? nay program? to see if there is a halloween item X that you want. selenium firefox geckodriver